rikksullenberger/mealie-ai/DEPLOYMENT.md

 # Mealie AI - Docker Hub Deployment Guide

+> **Source Code**: This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+> The complete source code is available at: [https://github.com/rikksullenberger/mealie-ai](https://github.com/rikksullenberger/mealie-ai)
+>
+> **IMPORTANT**: If you modify this software and provide it as a network service (e.g., hosting for others to use),
+> you must make your modified source code available under the same AGPL-3.0 license.

 This guide walks you through deploying your AI-enabled Mealie application to a remote server using Docker Hub.

 ## Prerequisites